How to Spot Scams

 Scam emails follow predictable patterns.
 Once you know what to look for, they become much easier to spot:

-• 2.Urgency is a weapon.
-"Your account will be deleted in 24 hours" or "Act immediately or face legal action" are designed to make you panic and skip critical thinking.
+- 2.Urgency is a weapon.
+"Your account will be deleted in 24 hours" or "Act immediately or face legal action" are designed to make you panic and click before you think.

 2. How to Read a URL Like a Pro